coredns/policy/README.md

 When authoring a new policy engine plugin, the plugin must implement the `Engineer` interface defined in firewall/policy.

+This reposiory includes two Policy Engine Plugins:
+* *themis* - enables Infoblox's Themis policy engine yo be used as CoreDNS firewall policy engine
+* *opa* - enables OPA to be used as a CoreDNS firewall policy engine.

 ## External Plugin

 *Firewall* and other associated policy plugins in this repository are *external* plugins, which means it they are not included in CoreDNS releases.